karasmaur/oathbringer-backend/README.md

 # Oathbringer-backend

-A basic Clojure REST API Implementation using Compojure and HTTPKit
+A basic Clojure REST API Implementation using Compojure and Ring/HTTPKit

 ## Installation